DougallPercival/opendataplatform/docs/architecture/ui-shell-plan.md

 ## Open questions this doc deliberately doesn't resolve

 - **Same-origin proxying vs. CORS** (item 2) — which one gateway actually implements.
-- **Git push credentials for gateway** (item 7) — **decided 2026-09-09, not yet built**: gateway will trigger a GitHub Actions `workflow_dispatch` rather than hold a direct git/PAT credential, per the writeup under item 7 above.
-Today only `platform-cli`, running as the operator locally, ever commits to this repo; that stays true until the mutation mechanism itself is a real branch.
+- **Git push credentials for gateway** (item 7) — **decided 2026-09-09, built and confirmed live 2026-09-10**: gateway triggers a GitHub Actions `workflow_dispatch` rather than holding a direct git/PAT credential, per the writeup under item 7 above. `platform-cli` running as the operator locally, and now gateway's dispatch (via the workflow's own ephemeral `GITHUB_TOKEN`), are the only two things that ever commit to this repo — still never a credential gateway itself holds.
 - **Proxy vs. iframe vs. external link** for deep-links into a module's own UI (item 8).
 - **What `PlatformModule` registrations actually are** — ARCHITECTURE.md's one undefined mention (§3).
 Items 4-5 above sidestep needing an answer (they read Argo CD `Application` state directly,